Bakhish85/holbertonschool-printf/README.md

-# Project C printf . group work
+# Project C printf . group work by Ravan and Bakhish